codenart/codenart.github.io/_posts/7-sample/2017-09-03-sample-1-simple-navbar.md

 [Styling Text](https://codenart.github.io/css/2017/08/24/css-8-styling-text.html "ext")
 on my website.
 So, at the moment, we've some basic tools ready in our hand:

-- Basic selectors, Class selectors, Id selectors
+- Basic selectors, class selectors, id selectors
 - Commonly used properties: `color` & `background-color`
-- Positioning properties
+- Position properties
-- And some properties used for Styling Text
+- And some properties used for styling text

 In this tutorial, we will make use of these tools to create a simple navigation bar.
 And this is how the navigation bar will look like: